CrazyPassion/ClionUnitTest/Tests/lib/googletest-1.8.0/googletest/README.md

 static library for the simplicity.
 You can choose to use Google Test as a shared library (known as a DLL on Windows) if you prefer.

-To compile *gtest* as a shared library, add
+To compile *gtest* as a shared library, add1

     -DGTEST_CREATE_SHARED_LIBRARY=1